Which two major vessels provide the arterial branches supplying the brain?

 Superior Aspect of Temporal Lobe

-What is the clinical relevance of damaging the blood supply to the lateral aspect of the temoral and parietal lobe, given that these contain the homonculus
+What is the clinical relevance of damaging the blood supply to the lateral aspect of the frontal, temporal and parietal lobe, given that these include the central-sulcal region?

 potential damage to the primary motor and sensory cortex at the lateral homunculus